More Books – Eylau: Myth and Propaganda.

 May 2024: We are now proud to announce another title in our series of books.
 The two web articles on Eylau have been combined into a single book: ‘Eylau: Myth and Propaganda’ which is available as a paperback through Amazon and other good bookshops.
 We have also updated our Amazon page to include all current books:

 Or visit our Amazon books page.
-While these books are based on the articles in this site, the text is considerably expanded and maps and drawings greatly enhanced to give an greater reading experience.
+While these books are based on the articles in this site, the text is considerably expanded and maps and drawings greatly enhanced to give a greater reading experience.
 Why not buy two titles to take advantage of Amazon’s free postage?
-Contact Graymo if you would like to buy any books in bulk for teaching of resale.
+Contact Graymo if you would like to buy any books in bulk for teaching or resale.

 Let us know if there are other titles you would like to see in print.